 - Difficulty sleeping associated with quitting or not using the drug of choice

-- Mental obsession over finding and using the drug of choice
+- Obsession over finding and using the drug of choice

 - Difficulty concentrating when abstinent

-- Irritability and restlessness that occur when someone is not using
+- Irritability and restlessness that occurs when someone is not using

 The Right Step Houston – Offering the Right Solution

 Whether the client’s addiction issues are physical or psychological, we have a treatment program to help.
 We understand that all of our clients enter rehab with very different circumstances.
 With that in mind, we have a responsibility to make sure we have the options and resources to deliver what we promise.
-That’s what we do and here’s how we do it:
+We offer the following programs to help curb dependence:

 - Outpatient and intensive treatment